 To me, it's music.
 I play a few instruments – none of them particularly well.
 It just depends on the day which instrument I play – bass guitar, mandolin, some guitar.
 I also like listening to music on vinyl.
 Music is the way I escape.

 When I was in elementary school, I took some trumpet and piano lessons for a little while.
 And then football and sports took over.
 And then maybe 12 or 15 years ago, I decided to try to just pick up a mandolin and figure it out.
 I don't consider myself a musician; I'm just stubborn enough to stick with it.
 I believe that talent is overrated.
 Stubbornness can take you a long way.

 I like historical nonfiction, big biographies.
 I also like history of medicine books because I like seeing how far we've come but also how far we have not come.

 What advice would you give a med student considering infectious diseases?

 It’s the coolest job in the world.
 I mean, medicine in general.
 You help people, you get to be intellectually stimulated.
 You work with incredibly smart people.
 Sure, there are some frustrations in modern medicine like electronic health records and (the fact that) things seem to be changing so fast, but at its core, I don't know what else you'd want to do besides this.

 Infectious disease is not a particularly popular discipline.
 But it is very interesting.
 And a little esoteric.
 I’ve found that ID doctors like me tend to be a little weird, and that's kind of the coolness of it.
 If you like things a little weird, this might be for you.

 What are you thankful for?

 That’s a big one.
-Certainly, my family and their health and how they've adjusted to school and all the things they’ve had to do.
-I'm grateful for leadership in our organization.
+Certainly, my family and their health.
+I'm also grateful for leadership in our organization.
 The team really said: We're going to care for our communities.
 And that’s what we’re doing.